Campaign rhetoric of Barack Obama: Voicing

 In a January 26, 2008 speech in South Carolina, Obama told three stories of a woman struggling to make ends meet, a man who cannot find work, and a woman who is waiting for her son to return from Iraq.
 Obama was able to borrow the voices of these Americans in his speeches, making himself the speaker of and an audience member to these stories.
+Obama used pathos throughout this speech.

 Other rhetorical devices Obama used in his campaign speeches were repetition, metaphor, personification, climax, and allusion.